 When we talk about women in politics, we often confine the discourse to their representation in electoral politics.
 We dive into metrics of representation in legislatures, ministerial positions and heads of states.
 However, success in electoral politics is more often than not, dependent on financial resources, existing political connections; furthermore, women face barriers of patriarchy and deeply ingrained gender biases.
 We need to broaden the conventional definition of politics to include social movements, campaigns, political activism and engagement.

-Bangladesh, a traditionally orthodox and muslim majority country, holds the world record for the longest time period (50 years) with a woman Head of State.
-Since 1991, Khaleeda Zia and Sheikh Hasina have been the only two serving as Prime Ministers; one election after the other, which renders the country’s political sphere very unique.
-In Pakistan, another muslim majority country, religion has exerted a strong influence on societal structures with attempts to isolate women from decision making processes.
-The country has gone through tumultuous changes since independence with military rules, assassinations and impeachments.
-Ofcourse, the landmark event in Pakistan political history was in 1981 when Benazir Bhutto was elected as the first woman Prime Minister of any muslim majority country.
-But decades before that, in the early days of post liberation, Begum Rana Liaqat Ali Khan, the first lady of Pakistan led the battalion for gender equality.
+Bangladesh, a traditionally orthodox and Muslim majority country, holds the world record for the longest time period (30 years) with a woman Head of Government.
+Since 1991, Khaleda Zia and Sheikh Hasina have been the only two serving as Prime Ministers; one election after the other, which renders the country’s political sphere very unique.
+In Pakistan, another Muslim majority country, religion has exerted a strong influence on societal structures with attempts to isolate women from decision-making processes.
+The country has gone through tumultuous changes since independence with military rules, assassinations, and impeachments.
+Of course, the landmark event in Pakistan's political history was in 1981 when Benazir Bhutto was elected as the first woman Prime Minister of any Muslim majority country.
+But decades before that, in the early days of post-liberation, Begum Rana Liaqat Ali Khan, the first lady of Pakistan led the battalion for gender equality.
 She founded the first feminist organization ‘All Pakistan Women’s Association’ in 1949, to encourage women to participate freely in social, economic, educational and political spaces.
 She was also the first woman ambassador of Pakistan to various countries and was also elected Governor of Sindh, once again the first and only Pakistani woman to hold such a post.

 While women were excluded from the formal peace negotiation process in Nepal, they played an active role in informal peacebuilding initiatives.
 On the other hand, in Afghanistan, one of the most conflict ridden states in the world, a few women are also actively participating in the latest peace negotiation talks with the Taliban.
 In 2005, when the first democratic parliament was established after 33 years of conflict, Fawzia Koofi, a young politician became the first woman to be elected the Vice President of the Parliament.
 She, like other women politicians in the country, has faced assassination attempts just by virtue of being a woman in the male dominated political sphere and yet continues to be as active and fierce as one could imagine.